matheusjgsantos/BlueberryMSX-2.0plus/README.md

 **blueberryMSX** is a port of [blueMSX][1] to Raspberry Pi.

 Emulator runs from the command line, with [same arguments as the Windows/SDL versions][2] and supports joysticks/joypads.
+Because it draws directly to framebuffer, it does not need a windowing environment and can be run without X.

 Shortcuts: